anandijain/live_lines/readme.md

 live_lines.py is deprecated.
 sippy_lines.py is current.

-The fastest way to run this is to run the following commands:
-First:
+Open up a terminal/shell and navigate to where this project resides and execute the following for quick-start:

     python3
     import tests as t